redis-stack/redis-stack-docs/docs/stack/_index.md

 Redis Stack is made up of several components, licensed as follows:

-* Redis Stack Server, which combines open source Redis with RediSearch, RedisJSON, RedisGraph, RedisTimeSeries, and RedisBloom, is licensed under the [Redis Source Available License](https://redis.com/legal/rsal-agreement/) (RSAL).
+* Redis Stack Server, which combines open source Redis with RediSearch, RedisJSON, RedisGraph, RedisTimeSeries, and RedisBloom, is dually licensed under the Redis Source Available License ([RSALv2]((/docs/stack/license/)) and [Server Side Public License](https://en.wikipedia.org/wiki/Server_Side_Public_License) (SSPL).
+A breakdown of licensing by Stack component versions is shown in the table below.
+For more information about Redis licensing, see [Licenses](https://redis.com/legal/licenses/).

-* RedisInsight is licensed under the Server Side Public License (SSPL).
+* RedisInsight is licensed under the SSPL.

 ### Versions and licenses

-Starting November 15, 2022, our default binary distributions of Redis Stack and our Redis modules have been licensed under [RSALv2](/docs/stack/license/), and when using the source code, users can apply either RSALv2 or SSPLv1.
-More details are in the table below:
+Starting November 15, 2022, our default binary distributions of Redis Stack and our Redis modules have been dually licensed under RSALv2 and SSPL.
+When using the source code, you can apply either RSALv2 or SSPLv1.

 <table>
   <tr>